 The Montana Historical Society was founded in 1865 to collect and preserve the documents, artifacts, artwork and other articles that are an integral part of the cultural and political history of Montana.
 Incorporated as a state agency in 1891 by the Legislature, the Society continues to perform a wide variety of functions and services within that general mandate.
 These include:

-Montana Historical Society (MHS) also serves as a destination for out-of-area visitors with an interest in heritage and history.
-Cultural tourism has received increasing recognition as an important source of growth for Montana’s tourism industry.
+Montana Historical Society (MTHS) also serves as a destination for out-of-area visitors with an interest in heritage and history.
+Cultural tourism has received increased recognition as an important source of growth for Montana’s tourism industry.
 Significant numbers of travelers report that opportunities to visit art, culture, and heritage sites and events influence their choice of destinations and affect the length of their trips.

 The Montana Historical Society's Revitalizing Montana’s Rural Heritage grant program (RMRH) is intended to fund brick-and-mortar projects involving historic properties in Montana’s rural communities.
 Funds for these grants came from the National Park Service.